How to Determine The Price For Your Business/Service:

 To this day, we have managed to position the BoldTribe Brand as #1 in resistance bands in Mexico!
 And we´re focused on the growth of our community through different social media channels.

-Kyler Russell from Midwest, Kansas, USA started Comfy Cup LLC about 5 years ago, a sporting goods store.
+Kyler Russell (from Midwest, Kansas, USA) started Comfy Cup LLC about 6 years ago.

 My name is Kyler, I am the inventor and co-founder of the Comfy Cup.
 I am currently 12-years old, but I was 8-years old when I came up with the idea to create a more comfortable athletic cup for boys.